-John Cassavetes’s A Child is Waiting, his Hollywood commercial effort at a more mainstream cinema, is artistically one of his weakest film, a result of a series of clashes and compromises.
+John Cassavetes’s A Child is Waiting, his only effort at a more mainstream cinema, is artistically one of his weakest film, a result of a series of clashes and compromises, especially in post-production, in the editing room.

 Released after Cassavetes’s “Shadows” and “Faces,” which had announced the arrival of a new, visionary director, “A Child is Waiting” is particularly disappointing.

-Set in an institution for the mentally handicapped (in the film they are described as retarded), the cast includes actual residents playing supporting and bit roles.
+Set in an institution for the mentally handicapped (in the film they are described as “retarded”), the cast includes some actual residents playing supporting and bit roles.

-The melodrama revolves about the differing philosophies and treatment methods of the psychologist, Dr. Matthew Clark (Burt Lancaster) and the new instructor, Jean Hansen (Judy Garland), who often find themselves at odds over teaching strategies.
+The melodrama revolves about the differing treatment philosophies of the psychologist, Dr. Matthew Clark (Burt Lancaster), and the new instructor, Jean Hansen (Judy Garland), who often find themselves at odds over teaching strategies.

-One of the uplifting sequences takes place during a play staged by the handicapped children for their parents, who are earnest, engaging, and devoid of self-pity.
+One of the tale’s uplifting sequences takes place during a play, which is staged by the handicapped children for their parents, who are earnest, engaging, and devoid of self-pity.

-But director Cassavetes, hampered by demands for a schmaltzy commercial, can’t elevate the material above the routine.
+However, director Cassavetes, hampered by demands for a more schmaltzy commercial, can’t elevate the material above the routine.

-According to producer Kramer, Garland’s most emotional scenes were excised in the editing room.
+According to producer Kramer, for one reason or another, Garland’s most emotional scenes were excised in the editing room.

 Cast